Leon-peng2012/pulsar/site2/docs/client-libraries-cpp.md

 ## Linux

-### Install
+### Installing the RPM and Debian packages

-> Since the 2.1.0 release, Pulsar ships pre-built RPM and Debian packages.
+> Pulsar ships pre-built RPM and Debian packages from 2.1.0 release.
 You can choose to download
 > and install those packages instead of building them yourself.

 #### RPM